 - Consult your doctor to understand your risk factors

-Staff at Paul’s Run: Helping Patients and Families
+Compassionate Care at Paul’s Run: Helping Residents and Families

 For Families and Loved Ones, We Will Always Be There

-Over the years of Christina’s experience, she has noticed how the effects of a stroke impact the lives of not just patients, but their families and loved ones.
-The entire team of staff at Paul’s Run Rehab attempts to support families through stroke recovery with empathy and awareness.
+Over the years of Christina’s experience, she has noticed how the effects of a stroke impact not just patients, but their families and loved ones as well.
+The team at Paul’s Run Rehabilitation attempts to support families through stroke recovery with empathy and awareness.

 “We want to really help them understand what’s going on to the best of our ability.
 We attempt to be there for them in any way we can because we understand how life-changing a stroke can be for the patient and their family.”

-Constantly offering their support and encouragement, Christina says that the staff at Paul’s Run tells families in stroke recovery to remain hopeful and enjoy what their loved one is giving them right now, each and every day.
+Constantly offering their support and encouragement, Christina says that the team at Paul’s Run tells families in stroke recovery to remain hopeful and enjoy what their loved one is giving them in the current moment, each and every day.

 Christina believes the positive energy at Paul’s Run is contagious.
-With members of her own family living at Paul’s Run throughout the years, she says the vibrant culture of this community is very family-oriented.
-“It’s an extremely caring and nurturing environment.
-I think the world of our team of staff.
-I will continue to refer my own family here because I trust the care that much.”
+With members of her own family living at Paul’s Run throughout the years, she says the core culture of this community is very family-oriented.